Title & Lien Release | Chase Auto | Chase

 - 2 Business Days - Your title or lien release is sent in approximately 2 business days from payment posting if:

-- If you reside in Kansas, Massachusetts, Missouri or New York.
+- If you reside in Kansas, Massachusetts, Missouri or New York

-For electronic (paperless) liens, we will notify the state of the lien release and they will provide you with your title.
+For electronic (paperless) titles, we will notify the state of the lien release and they will provide you with your title.
 (Florida requires the title to remain electronic unless the owner requests a paper title.)
 Please contact your local state DMV for current timeframe for completion as it varies state to state.

 How do I get the title when I pay off my loan if my vehicle is titled in an electronic (paperless) state?